PocketRelay/Client/README.md

 connection string you put in will be connected to by the client and then used to redirect traffic using the system hosts file

+## ❔Usage Guide

+For a guide on using this program see the guide [Here](https://github.com/PocketRelay/.github/blob/main/manual/SETUP_CLIENT.md)

 ## Connection strings

 These are the urls you place in the tool.
 This url is an HTTP url to the HTTP server running on